guilhem13/KnowLedgeGraph3/Readme.md

 - Then you have  ~/.aws/credentials
 - Inside this credentials file add the content of the AWS CLI with vi or vim

-The cloud access aws looks like that :
+The AWS CLI looks like that :

 ```shell
 [default]